Decipher/wysiwyg_fields/README.txt

-// $Id$

-The Wysiwyg Fields module is bridge between CCK Fields and the Wysiwyg module, allowing any CCK field to be turned into a Wysiwyg button for a convenient inline solution.
+The Wysiwyg Fields module is bridge between CCK Fields and the Wysiwyg module, allowing most (if not all) CCK fields to be turned into a Wysiwyg button for a convenient inline solution.

 Wysiwyg Fields is the successor to the Wysiwyg ImageField module.